KA-HQ/Harmonia/README.md

 ## Features

+- **Bidirectional Sync**: Synchronize data from FileMaker to ActiveRecord and vice versa
 - **Automated Sync Generation**: Generate syncer classes for your models with a single command
 - **Sync Tracking**: Built-in model to track synchronization status, completion, and errors
 - **Flexible Architecture**: Customize creation, update, and deletion logic for your specific needs